knowmetools/km-api/README.rst

 SECRET_KEY
   The secret key to use.
 This should be a long random string.
 See the `documentation <secret-key-docs_>`_ for details.

+STATIC_BUCKET
+  The name of the S3 bucket to store static and media files in.
+The IAM role that the webservers use must have access to this bucket.
+This bucket must be in the ``us-east-1`` region.

 Database Credentials
 --------------------